mlettini/matthewlettini.me/src/posts/2013/in-defense-of-rem-units.md

 This doesn’t work well when using rem units, though.
 Using rems on only some styles doesn’t offer any advantage – you might as well just use pixels.
 You have to commit to replacing all pixel values with rem units if you want the responsive advantages.

-> Pro-tip: You can use ems and rems together, though.
-Check out
-> [the h3 on slide 3](http://cl.ly/image/2R0j181Y3W3r) of The Year In
-> Work – I didn’t feel like calculating the size of the “21”, so I gave
-> it a font-size of 1.25em.
+*Note: You can use ems and rems together, though.
+Check out [the h3 on slide 3](http://cl.ly/image/2R0j181Y3W3r) of The Year In Work – I didn’t feel like calculating the size of the “21”, so I gave it a font-size of 1.25em.*

 ## 4. They can influence your design style